-Great advertising is not always about achieving the widest reach – sometimes brands make a strategic decision to keep marketing small and personal.
+Great advertising is not always about achieving the widest reach – sometimes brands make a strategic decision to keep marketing small and personal, with really niche audiences.

 Highly targeted campaigns can help brands build an affinity with particular demographics – those identified as being their most valuable customers.
-This generates a greater return on marketing spend, with higher rates of conversion.
+This focus on niche audiences generates a huge boost for campaign results, greater return on marketing spend, with higher rates of conversion, thanks to an overall increase in brand loyalty – one of the most important brand metrics out there.

 By narrowing down your marketing personas you can craft messaging that really resonates and then deliver it to your selected audience through precise targeting.
 Let’s look at how some big brands are appealing to small audiences through highly targeted campaigns…